mikgur/Ethereum-censorability-monitor/README.md

 - We propose several metrics for tracking service degradation for censorable transactions, please refer to section <a href=#-metrics> Metrics </a> for more info.

-- Our platform tracks the impact of Lido and Lido’s node operators on service degradation. (e.g. <a href=#2)-censorship-resistance-index>Censorship Latency</a>)
+- Our platform tracks the impact of Lido and Lido’s node operators on service degradation. (e.g. <a href=#2-censorship-resistance-index>Censorship Latency</a>)

 - We have developed an API to access our data, and we plan to open up access to it in March upon request, for more info please refer to <a href=#-api-reference> API Reference </a> section.

 - Our project has been designed to be easily maintainable by a small team of developers (1-2 in total), with low complexity and cost.

-- We compare impact of Lido and Lido’s node operators to other staking pools, where applicable. (e.g. Lido Censorship Resistance Index and Other Validators Censorship Resistance Index)
+- We compare impact of Lido and Lido’s node operators to other staking pools, where applicable. (e.g. <a href=3-lido-censorship-resistance-index-and-other-validators-censorship-resistance-index>Lido Censorship Resistance Index and Other Validators Censorship Resistance Index</a>)

 - Our project is open-source.